backdrop-contrib/sliderfield/README.txt

     '#display_inside_fieldset' => FALSE,
     /**
      * Sliders with the same group will be linked
-     * The behavior of linked sliders depends on group_type parametr
+     * The behavior of linked sliders depends on group_type parameter
      * group name can only contain letters, numbers and underscore */
     '#group' => NULL,
     /**
      * same : All sliders in the same group will have the same value.
      * lock : All sliders in the same group will move with the exact same amount
-     * total : The total value of all sliders will be between min/max , incresing value of
+     * total : The total value of all sliders will be between min/max , increasing value of
      *         one slider decreases the rest of the sliders in the same group */
     '#group_type' => 'same',